 Certain lifestyle choices can have a great impact on the health of tissues and your overall health in the mouth.
 If you are a smoker or heavy drinker, make sure to get regular screenings when you visit the dentist.

 Often there is plaque and tartar that accumulates below the gum line.
 In this scenario, we will clean and smooth this area with special instruments to ensure that the area is completely spotless.
-If this area is not kept clean the entire area can become irritated with the bacteria that resides in the tartar and plaque.
-It's very important to have your dentist check this area if you have bleeding during brushing.
+If this area is not kept clean, the entire area can become irritated with the bacteria that resides in the tartar and plaque.
+It's very important to have your dentist check these areas if you have bleeding during brushing.

-Veneers are an excellent way to redesign and reshape your entire mouth.
+Veneers are an excellent way to redesign and reshape your entire smile.
 Veneers are a very thin ceramic shell that covers your existing tooth structure.
-In placing these new veneers on your teeth, you are able to fix the look of issues such as staining, cracked teeth, spaces, misaligned teeth, chipped teeth and many other issues.
+In placing these new veneers on your teeth, you are able to overcome issues such as staining, cracked teeth, spaces, misaligned teeth, chipped teeth and many other issues.

-In terms of the process to place veneers, it is a process that takes approximately two to three visits.
-In the first visit, we will discuss the new shape and look of what we are going to accomplish by placing the veneers.
+In terms of the process to place veneers, it is a process that takes two to three visits.
+In the first visit, we will discuss your desire for the new shape and look of what you want to accomplish by placing the veneers.
 Once we have put a plan in place, we will carefully prepare the teeth for the placement of the new veneers.
 As we complete this piece of the process, the next step is to take an impression of the newly prepared teeth.
 This impression will be sent to our laboratory for the final product to be fabricated.
 We only utilize the best materials for fabrication of all of our work.
 This process at the laboratory takes between 10-14 days.
-While the new veneers are being fabricated at the lab, we will provide you with a beautiful temporary solution to wear for this time.
+While the new veneers are being fabricated at the lab, we will provide you with a beautiful temporary smile to wear for this time.

 As the veneers are finalized, we will make every effort to make sure that your new veneers will